kmorel/old-blog-1/_posts/2013-09-14-3-birthday-problem.md

 what intuition would tell you.

-So what is the probability for, given a group of people, that three have the same birthday.
+So what is the probability for, given a group of people, that three have the same birthday?
 The answer is...
 I don't know.
 The trick I used for a pair of people doesn't work for 3, and the counting just gets too complicated for my little brain.